Radilovk/bodybest/README.md

 The repository contains two Cloudflare workers.

 - `worker.js` – the main application worker defined in `wrangler.toml`.
-The GitHub workflow deploys this worker automatically.
+The GitHub workflow deploys this worker when you run the deployment manually.
 - `worker-backend.js` – a lightweight proxy used by the PHP backend to call Cloudflare AI.
 Deploy it separately, for example:

 ```bash